Bernie Nicholls: Early life

 Nicholls was born on June 24, 1961, in West Guilford, a municipality within Haliburton, Ontario.
 He was one of five children born to parents George and Marjorie Nicholls.
-While growing up in the small town, Nicholls was taught to hunt and skate by his father.
+While growing up in the small town, Nicholls was taught to hunt and skate by his father, who built a community rink behind the town schoolhouse.
 Since he was born pigeon toed, Nicholls wore corrective braces when he was a toddler.
 He began playing ice hockey at four years old alongside older boys from the area, including future NHL-er Ron Stackhouse.
 Beyond hockey, Nicholls also played quarterback, golf, and shortstop in fastball.

+In 2021, he was inducted into the Haliburton Highlands Sports Hall of Fame.

 Playing career

 Amateur

-Nicholls played with the Junior D Haliburton Huskies from 1975 to 1977, before joining the Junior B Navy Vets in Woodstock, Ontario.
+Nicholls played with the Junior D Haliburton Huskies from 1975 to 1977, before joining the Junior B Woodstock Navy Vets in Woodstock, Ontario.
 During his sole season with the Vets, Nicholls set a franchise rookie record with 41 goals and 79 points through 40 games.
 In 1978, Nicholls was drafted by the Kingston Canadians of the Ontario Major Junior Hockey League (OMJHL).
 As a rookie with the Canadians, Nicholls led all rookies in scoring with 36 goals and 79 points.
 Following his rookie season, Nicholls was drafted in the fourth round of the 1980 NHL entry draft by the Los Angeles Kings.
 Although numerous scouts were concerned about his skating, Wren Blair advised the Kings to draft him.

 Nicholls returned to the Canadians for the 1980–81 season and set numerous new single-season franchise scoring records.
 He started the season with 14 points over five games while playing alongside Justin Hanley and Scotty Howson.
 He was then named the league's Player of the Week on November 17 after scoring four goals and 10 assists through four games.
 Nicholls maintained his scoring streak throughout February and moved into fourth place in the league's scoring race.
 He scored his 50th goal of the season and 200th career point later that month against the London Knights.
 On February 26, Nicholls broke Tony McKegney's franchise record for most points in a single season.
 He finished the regular season with a franchise-record 63 goals, 89 assists, and 152 total points.
 During the regular-season, Nicholls signed a two-year contract with the Los Angeles Kings.